SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

     ![](./Images/E3-T6-S6.png)

-1. If you're interested in looking at data for a single product, per a manager's request, you can now use the **ProductName** column to filter the data in the query.
+1. If you're interested in looking at data for a single product, as per a manager's request, you can now use the **ProductName** column to filter the data in the query.
 Filter the **ProductName** column to look at **Cable Lock** data only.

     ![](./Images/E3-T6-S7.png)